scientific-python/specs/spec-0008/index.md

 https://github.com/scientific-python/summit-2024/issues/9
 -->

-Securing the Open Source supply chain (OSSC) is becoming a more relevant concern in recent years, with examples of sophisticated attacks against the ecosystem (e.g., the 2024 [`xz` utils backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor)) and [malware attacks on PyPI](https://blog.pypi.org/posts/2024-04-10-domain-abuse/) highlighting the need for supply chain security to be taken seriously.
+Open source libraries constitute a significant portion of the world’s digital infrastructure.
+Securing the Open Source supply chain (OSSC) is therefore an increasing concern, with examples of sophisticated attacks against the ecosystem (e.g., the 2024 [`xz` utils backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor)) and [malware attacks on PyPI](https://blog.pypi.org/posts/2024-04-10-domain-abuse/) highlighting the need for supply chain security to be taken seriously.
 The Python Software Foundation (PSF) is also taking the importance of the OSSC seriously, as demonstrated by the [creation of the PSF Security Developer in Residence position in 2023](https://pyfound.blogspot.com/2023/06/announcing-our-new-security-developer.html).

-With the creation of the [Supply-chain Levels for Software Artifacts (SLSA) framework](https://slsa.dev/) and [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/) standard being more widely adopted there are now high level developer tools, maintained by professional security teams, that are available with clear recommendations on how to use them.
+With the [Supply-chain Levels for Software Artifacts (SLSA) framework](https://slsa.dev/) and [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/) standard being widely adopted, several high level developer tools, maintained by professional security teams, have been created with clear recommendations on how to use them.

 This SPEC outlines pragmatic recommendations for adopting these security tools, and recommendations on how to publish release artifacts securely.
 Securely *building* release artifacts will be covered in a later SPEC.
 This set of recommendations complements the recommendations from [SPEC 6 — Keys to the Castle](https://github.com/scientific-python/specs/blob/main/spec-0006/index.md).